Who you should tell about Carer Support Payment

 Carer Support Payment affects other benefits in the same way as Carer’s Allowance.

-If the person you care for gets a severe disability premium for the following benefits, the premium will stop:
+If the person you care for gets a severe disability premium in their benefits, this will stop if you get Carer Support Payment.
+This applies to the following benefits:

 • income-related Employment and Support Allowance